seL4 on the Raspberry Pi 3

 mkdir sel4test && cd sel4test repo init -u https://github.com/seL4/sel4test-manifest.git repo sync mkdir build-rpi && cd build-rpi ../init-build.sh -DPLATFORM=rpi3 -DBAMBOO=TRUE -DAARCH32=TRUE ninja

-Concurrent “make” builds are supported.
 At the end of this, you should have a build of the seL4 kernel, with the sel4-test framework built as a CPIO payload.
-The built seL4 kernel image (unstripped) can be found and examined under /build/kernel/.
-The final images that are meant to be executed are placed in the /images subfolder.
+The built seL4 kernel image (unstripped) can be found and examined under build-rpi/kernel/.
+The final images that are meant to be executed are placed in the build-rpi/images subfolder.
 The generated seL4 bootable image will have the filename sel4test-driver-image-arm-bcm2837 by default.

 You need to connect a serial cable to UART0 on your Raspberry Pi 3, because this is the line on which seL4 dumps its boot log and the line on which seL4-test also dumps the output from all of its tests.
 The settings should be 115200 baud, 8-N-1 signal bits.

 The Raspberry Pi 3 has two convenient ways to get a kernel image onto the board for booting.
 Using u-boot, you can TFTP-boot seL4, or copy seL4 onto an SD card and boot it from there.

-Read through our Raspberry Pi 3 support wiki page.
+Read through our Raspberry Pi 3 support page.
 The Raspberry Pi 3 expects there to be an FAT32 partition on the SD card, and it expects certain files with specific filenames to be in the root directory of that partition.
 Our wiki page gives you links to all the binaries you need, except for the actual u-boot bootloader.
 Please use our prebuilt U-Boot image since the stock upstream U-Boot won’t boot seL4 out of the box.
-If you don’t trust prebuilt binaries, then the wiki page provides directions for how to generate the image we supplied from source as well.
+If you don’t trust prebuilt binaries, then the support page provides directions for how to generate the image we supplied from source as well.

 You should now have all the following files:

-bootcode.bin (This is provided via a link on the wiki page).
+bootcode.bin (This is provided via a link on the support page).

-start.elf (This is provided via a link on the wiki page).
+start.elf (This is provided via a link on the support page).

 u-boot.bin (You can either build one of your own, or use our prebuilt image).

-config.txt (This is provided via a link on the wiki page).
+config.txt (This is provided via a link on the support page).

 sel4test-driver-image-arm-bcm2837 (See Building the seL4-Test project, above).